GoogleCloudPlatform/bigquery-utils/views/audit/README.md

-There are two views in this folder: **query_audit** (query_audit in this folder) and **query_audit_new** (query_audit_v2.sql in this folder) query_audit is a view that simplifies querying audit logs to power dashboards, where the logs are old (Audit Data) (https://cloud.google.com/bigquery/docs/reference/auditlogs/rest/Shared.Types/AuditData) query_audit_new is also a view that simplifies querying BigQueryMetaData logs, but operates for new logs (BigQueryAuditMetadata)
+There are two views in this folder: **query_audit** (query_audit in this folder) and **query_audit_new** (query_audit_v2.sql in this folder) query_audit is a view that simplifies querying audit logs to power dashboards, where the logs are old [Audit Data] (https://cloud.google.com/bigquery/docs/reference/auditlogs/rest/Shared.Types/AuditData) query_audit_new is also a view that simplifies querying BigQueryMetaData logs, but operates for new logs [BigQueryAuditMetadata]
 (https://cloud.google.com/bigquery/docs/reference/auditlogs/rest/Shared.Types/BigQueryAuditMetadata)

 Before **query_audit_v2** can be utilized, there must be at least one table with audit data from Stackdriver Logging.
-One way to generate this data is to connect Logging with BigQuery:
+One way to generate this data is to connect Stackdriver Logging with BigQuery:

 1) In Stackdriver Logging, click the downwards facing arrow next to the text box, and switch to advanced mode.
 Paste the filter below to get the latest version of logs, and click submit:
 **protoPayload.metadata.@type="type.googleapis.com/google.cloud.audit.BigQueryAuditMetadata"**